 This very simple aphorism can be used by a character of virtually any level of intelligence.
 Usually they're explicitly evil, [[GoodIsNotNice usually]].
-Bear in mind that anyone who espouses this belief will almost invariably be wrong- but usually the hero beats them by actually [[RightMakesMight somehow]] being stronger than they are so, well, the Aesop is [[BrokenAesop kind of broken]].
+Bear in mind that anyone who espouses this belief will almost invariably be wrong - but the hero usually beats them by [[RightMakesMight somehow]] being stronger than they are so, well, the Aesop is [[BrokenAesop kind of broken]].

 Fictional characters taking this trope seriously can lead in all sorts of more specific directions:

 Opposite hero trope: